orangejuice/automation-scaffold/README.md

  - [Configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin)
  - [Jenkins Docker Repo](https://github.com/jenkinsci/docker)

-One groovy script is provided to update all plugins right after the jenkins is startup.
+In tools folder, there are some tools might be useful or can be used for learning perspective.

-Most of the example codes are come from **Job DSL Gradle example**
+Example jobs are come from **Job DSL Gradle example**

+## Update

+Feb 13, 2020: remove updatePlugins.groovy from the auto run script scope.

+Feb 11, 2020: first release

 ## File structure